dbsloan/duplexseq/README.md

          --r2_fastq     - File containing Illumina read 2  sequences.
 Can be gzipped.

    Output Name
-         --output
-         Base name for all output files (additional extensions will be added)
+         --output       - Base name for all output files (additional extensions will be added)

    OPTIONAL ARGUMENTS

    Minimum SSCS Family Size
-         --min_sscs [default: 3]
-         Minimum number of reads in a family to generate a single-stranded consensus sequence
+         --min_sscs      - Minimum number of reads in a family to generate a single-stranded consensus sequence [default: 3]

    Minimum agreement to call SSCS base
-         --min_agree [default: 0.8]
-         Proportion of reads within a read family that must agree to make an SSCS base call.
+         --min_agree     - Proportion of reads within a read family that must agree to make an SSCS base call. [default: 0.8]

    Minimum SSCS applied to only one strand

          --min_sscs_one_strand [default: off]
          Add this flag if min SSCS read number is only required for one of the two complementary read families (i.e., a double-stranded consensus can be built with only a single read in the complementary family).

    Cutadapt Executable

          --cutadapt_exe [default: cutadapt]
          Full path to cutadapt if not in default PATH

    Cutadapt R1 Adapter

          --cutadapt_adap1 [default: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC]
          Adapter sequences to trim from read 1

    Cutadapt R2 Adapter

          --cutadapt_adap2 [default: AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT]
          Adapter sequences to trim from read 2

    Cutadapt Error Tolerance

          --cutadapt_err_tol [default: 0.15]
          Error tolerance for cutadapt trimming

    Cutadapt Cores

          --cutadapt_cores [default: 4]
          Number of cores to request for cutadapt step.
 This may need to be set to 1 if using a cutadapt version with Python v2.

    Cutadapt Minimum Length

          --cutadapt_min_len [default: 75]
          Value for minimum_length parameter in cutadapt

    Cutadapt Quality Score for Trimming

          --cutadapt_trimq [default: 20]
          Quality score used for q parameter in cutadapt

    Turn Off Cutadapt Trimming

          --disable_cutadapt
          Add this flag to turn off primer trimming with cutadapt.

    BBmerge Executable

          --bbmerge_exe [default: bbmerge.sh]
          Full path to bbmerge.sh if not in default PATH

    BBmerge Minimum Overlap

          --bbmerge_minoverlap [default: 30]
          Sequence length for minoverlap parameter in bbmerge.sh

    BBmerge Mismatches

          --bbmerge_mismatches [default: 5]
          Maximum number of mismathces for mismatches parameter in bbmerge.sh

    Random Barcode Length

          --barcode_len [default: 12]
          Number of Ns in the random barcode (unique molecular identifier) at beginning of each read.

    Linker Sequence

          --linker [default: TGACT]
          Number of Ns in the random barcode (unique molecular identifier) at beginning of each read.

    Disable Repetitive Barcode Filter

     	--disable_rep_filter
     	Add this flag to turn off the default filter that excludes reads with barcodes that are just one long homopolymer (e.g. AAAAAAAAAAAA).

    Disable Filtering of Barcodes with Ns
     	--disable_n_filter

     	Add this flag to turn off the default filter that excludes reads with barcodes that contain an N.

    Exclude Reads with Low Barcode Quality

     	--min_barcode_qual [default: 20]
     	Discard reads that have basecalls in barcode with quality value lower than this.

    Illumina Phred Quality Score Version

     	--phred_offset [default: 33]
     	ASCII offset value for quality score encoding.
 33 is standard for current Illumina runs.

    Delete Fastq Files

     	--delete_intermediate_fastqs
     	Add this flag to delete the large intermediate fastq files and only save the final fasta consensus sequence files.

    Combine DCS Fasta Output Files

     	--combine_dcs
     	Add this flag to print all DCS output to a single fasta file regardless of whether they were merged by bbmerge.

    Suppress SSCS Fasta Output Files

     	--suppress_sscs
     	Add this flag to avoid producing SSCS fasta output.

    Filtering Optical Duplicates

     	--min_optical_dist [default: 0]
     	Minimum pixel distance for retaining a read with the same barcode as another read on the same tile within the same Illumina flow cell.